prodaft/cradle/docs/content/docs/developer-guide/backend/logging-observability.md

 ### EventLog model

-Each log entry includes:
-- User: the CradleUser who performed the action.
-- Event type: create, delete, edit, fetch, login.
-- Content object: the object the event relates to.
-- Details: optional JSON context.
-- Timestamp: when the event occurred.
-- Source log: optional reference to an originating log.
+Each log entry includes the `CradleUser` who performed the action, the event type (`create`, `delete`, `edit`, `fetch`, `login`), the content object the event relates to, optional JSON details, a timestamp, and an optional reference to an originating log.

 ### Custom manager and logging API

-EventLogManager provides a log_event() helper that determines the content type and creates a log entry with a timestamp.
+`EventLogManager` provides a `log_event()` helper that determines the content type and creates a log entry with a timestamp.

 ```python
 EventLog.objects.log_event(